feravolt/FDE.AI-docs/aiinfo.md

 Active only when screen is ON.
 Compatible with interactive, ondemand, schedutil and other governors based on these.

 **Machine learning**:\
 Machine learning (ML) is used if your device does support CPU and/or GPU Turbo.
 ML will learn how you use your device and adapt some system parameters real-time.
 If you're gaming a lot, AI will gain more performance for you.
 If you're only chatting & watching videos, AI will gain power-saving.
 If you're doing both playing & chatting, AI will decide what to do itself - that's what machine learning is there for.
-In FDE app behavior of the choice done by the ML can be configured to always prefer power-saving or performance optimization.
+In FDE.AI app behavior of the choice done by the ML can be configured to always prefer power-saving or performance optimization.

 **Dynamic VM tuner**:\
 Checks RAM usage every ~30 seconds and tunes some VM parameters basing on this check.
 This will result in better RAM cache management.
 It will also inform if system is very low on free RAM.